how to become a neurologist

 Pediatric Neurologist

 A pediatric neurologist is a doctor who helps children with brain and nervous system problems.
-They work with kids from newborns to teenagers.
-They treat issues that can be inherited or happen while growing up.
+They work with kids from newborns to teenagers and treat issues that can be inherited or happen during childhood.
 Some of the problems they help with are also seen in adults.
 Pediatric neurologists earn an average salary of 26.8 lakhs, usually between 25.3 lakhs and 35.9 lakhs.

 Vascular Neurologist